KonnorRogers/personal-site/src/_posts/2022-07-20-why-we-still-bundle-with-http-2-in-2022.md

 ---
 title: Why we still bundle with HTTP/2 in 2022
-categories: ["javascript", "bundlers", "frontend", "webdev"]
+categories: javascript, bundlers, frontend, webdev
 date: 2022-07-20 00:05:28 UTC
 description: |
   HTTP/2 is out!
 CDNs are hot!
-Perhaps you've heard of HTTP/2 and its Asset Multiplexing and the...---
+Perhaps you've heard of HTTP/2 and its Asset Multiplexing and the...
+---

 HTTP/2 is out!
 CDNs are hot!